-A good time to rotate your tires is when you get the oil changed, assuming you do that at least once a year and more often if you drive, say, more than 10,000 miles annually.
+CARS.COM — Wondering what the deal is with a tire rotation and whether or not you should get one?
+The rule of thumb is relatively easy to remember: A good time to rotate your tires is when you get the oil changed, assuming you do that at least once a year and more often if you drive, say, more than 10,000 miles annually.

 Most vehicle manufacturers recommend that the tires be rotated on the same schedule as oil changes.
-In most cases that means every 7,500 miles or six months, though some have stretched the oil-change interval to 10,000 miles, such as on many Fords, Volkswagens and Toyotas.
+In most cases that means every 7,500 miles or six months, though some have stretched the oil-change interval to 10,000 miles, as with many Fords, Volkswagens and Toyotas.
 BMW allows up to 15,000 miles between oil changes, but that is too long to wait to rotate the tires.

 Unless you drive fewer than about 7,500 miles per year, it's a good idea to rotate tires every six months or so to prevent uneven wear.